xoudini/regex/Docs/SPECIFICATION.md

 For constructing the intermediate representation, _Thompson's construction_ will be used as inspiration for the approach.
 Hence, the intermediate representation will be an NFA.
 A deterministic finite automaton (DFA) could be constructed from the NFA, but this would unnecessarily bloat both the time and space complexities during the construction phase.

 Breadth-first traversal was elected due to its linear time complexity with regard to the length of the input string, and for the fact that branches can be short-circuited immediately on failure.
-Another option would be to traverse the graph depth-first and use backtracking, but this would have a significant impact on efficiency for some cases.
+Another option would be to traverse the graph depth-first and use backtracking, but this would have a significant impact on efficiency in some cases.

 ### Program input

 The program input will be a regular expression, the features of which will be specified later, as well as a string to match against.
 If time permits, a `grep`-style feature for matching lines in a file may be implemented.

-In short, the regular expression will be transformed into an NFA, which consumes the given string on a character-by-character basis, and returns either a truthy or falsy value.
+In short, the regular expression will be transformed into an NFA, which consumes the given string on a character-by-character basis, and returns either a truthy or falsy value, depending on whether the string matches the pattern.

 ### Expected time and space complexities